Skip to main content

 • SMO 1: Quality Assurance

-OEC-Morocco reports that it organized a virtual training in 2021 to prepare auditors in the jurisdiction for the implementation of the new suite of Quality management standards that will become effective in 2021-2022 which will require significant change management for regulators and firms.
-It has also undertaken its first review of the QA procedures and supporting manuals to address the quality management standards.
+OEC-Morocco organized a virtual training in 2021 to prepare auditors in the jurisdiction for the implementation of the quality management standards that became effective in 2022.
+It has also undertaken a first review of the QA procedures and supporting manuals to address the quality management standards.
 OEC-Morocco is supporting member firms to adopt systems of quality management and integrate a quality management approach to their operations and strategy.

 • SMO 2: International Education Standards

 While initial professional development (IPD) requirements are set by law, OEC-Morocco is responsible for enforcing the IPD requirements and setting and monitoring members’ compliance with continuous professional development (CPD) requirements.
-The institute reports both IPD and CPD requirements are overall aligned with 2019 revised IES requirements and that it continuously reviews the IES requirements to ensure that OEC-Morocco’s education and training are compliant.
+The institute reports both IPD and CPD requirements are overall aligned with 2019 revised IES requirements and that it continuously reviews the IES requirements to ensure that OEC-Morocco’s education and training are aligned.

 Current Status: Sustain